10.2. Assign Interfaces¶

 You can find the Interface Assign option at Interfaces → Assign.

-Under the assign page you can either create, change or delete Interfaces in the system.
+Under the assign page you can either create, change, disable or delete Interfaces in the system.
 Please be aware that WAN and LAN can not be deleted but can be set to Disabled which effectively disables the interface.

 Interfaces always have an internal id which is fix for WAN and LAN.
 It otherwise starts with INT1 and the number increases with each new interface.